slemonide/block_constructor/README.md

 ## Actions
 ### Cube Spawner Replication
-Cube spawners will replicate at certain time intervals in all directions that are set by *neightbours* field and *not occupied* by other cube spawners.
+Cube spawners will replicate in certain conditions in all directions that are set by *neightbours* field and *not occupied* by other cube spawners.

 When choosing which cube spawners are to be placed, **[String]** part of the